claes/homeassistant-rotelserial/README.md

 # Introduction
-This is an integration for Home Assistant to allow a Rotel amplifier be controlled by Home Assistant using it's RS232 interface.
+This is an integration component for Home Assistant to allow a Rotel amplifier be controlled by Home Assistant using it's RS232 interface.
 It will let you turn it on and off, adjust the volume and change source.